HumanSignal/label-studio/docs/source/guide/ml.md

 > Note: For a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.
 If you want to **get all predictions** for all tasks in a dataset from connected machine learning backends, make a [POST call to the predictions endpoint of the Label Studio API](/api/#operation/api_predictions_create) for each task to prompt the machine learning backend to create predictions for the tasks.

-If you want to retrieve predictions manually for a list of tasks **using only an ML backend**, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:
+If you want to retrieve predictions manually for a list of tasks **using only an ML backend**, make a POST request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:

 ```json
 {